Flutamin (Flutamide)

 Storage

-Store Flutamin below 25°C in a cool, dry place away from moisture, heat, or sunlight.
-Keep your tablets in the pack until it’s time to take them.
-Do not store in the bathroom, near a sink, in the car, or on window sills.
-Keep out of reach of children – a locked cupboard at least one-and-a-half meters above the ground is recommended.
+Store Flutamin below 25°C in a cool, dry place away from moisture, heat, and sunlight.
+Keep the tablets in their original packaging until it's time to take them.

 Overdose Information